Processor Affinity Overview

 Editions :Professional EditionStandard Edition (Not Supported)Community Edition (Not Supported)

-Platforms :WindowsMac OSX (Not Supported)LinuxIBM AIXFreeBSDHP-UXSolarisIBM z/OS (Not Supported)IBM z/Linux
+Platforms :WindowsMac OSX (Not Supported)LinuxIBM AIXFreeBSDHP-UXSolarisIBM z/Linux

 Defines whether the processor affinity is enabled or disabled for the JVM process.
 The default value is FALSE, meaning that the JVM process will run on any CPUs.